What Is Bankruptcy?

-Bankruptcy will negatively affect your credit and future ability to use money.
-It may prevent or delay foreclosure on a home and repossession of a car.
-It can also stop wage garnishment and other legal actions of creditors attempting to collect debts.
+Part of understanding bankruptcy is knowing that, while it is a chance to start over, it definitely affects your credit and future ability to use money.
+It may prevent or delay foreclosure on a home and repossession of a car, and it can also stop wage garnishment and other legal action creditors use to collect debts.

 Bankruptcy in the United States